Vikas9kumargupta/Vikas9kumargupta/README.md

 ---

-🌱 I’m currently learning **more about Java, Spring Boot, Spring, AWS, Docker, Backend Development, and Mobile Application Development.**
+🌱 I’m currently learning **more about Java, Spring Boot, AWS, Docker, Backend Development, Kotlin and Mobile Application Development.**

 ---

-- 📫 How to reach me **vikasgup074@gmil.com**
+- 📫 How to reach me **vikasgup074@gmail.com**

 ---